-To conclude, we would like to offer contours for a future-oriented intercultural media literacy education, drawing from several strands of critical theory and pedagogy.
-Accountability and self-reflexivity are pivotal to begin to realize who has the power of definition and means to media literacy initiate projects (Dussel and Dahya, 2017): indeed, we should ask who is in need of a voice?
+Here, contours for a future-oriented intercultural media literacy education are presented, drawing from several strands of critical theory and pedagogy.
+Accountability and self-reflexivity are pivotal to begin to realize who has the power of definition and means to media literacy initiate projects (Dussel & Dahya, 2017).
+Indeed, one should ask, Who is in need of a voice?
 Who is entitled to give voice?
 Who benefits from these projects that focus on giving voice to particular groups and individuals?
 Who is involved in knowledge production?
 How are voices shaped by cultural and institutional constraints?
 "How do we define and refine the tone, pressures, and expectations associated with particular media forms" (Dahya, 2017, p.
 108) when such projects engage particular groups with digital media production?
 Furthermore, many projects in the field of media literacy education focus on individual agency.
-Like in many other empowerment initiatives the transformation of individuals' behaviors is prioritized, but questions remain on the broader impact on structural problems and systemic inequalities (McLaughlin, 2016, p.
+As in many other empowerment initiatives, the transformation of individuals' behaviors is prioritized, but questions remain on the broader impact on structural problems and systemic inequalities (McLaughlin, 2016, p.
 124).
-In this regard, we also need to question the structural mechanisms that exclude voices of marginalised people from the public sphere.
+In this regard, the structural mechanisms that exclude voices of marginalized people from the public sphere must also be questioned.

-First, drawing on black feminist theory we argue that a critical approach to media literacy education needs to address diversity and differences through an intersectional lens.
-Secondly, after having realized media literacy has not emerged from a void, we take cues from Afrofuturism and decolonial theory to articulate and embrace alternative imaginaries of media literacy.
+First, drawing on Black feminist theory, it is argued that a critical approach to media literacy education needs to address diversity and differences through an intersectional lens.
+Second, after having realized media literacy has not emerged from a void, we take cues from Afrofuturism and decolonial theory to articulate and embrace alternative imaginaries of media literacy.

-To do justice to the complexities of our multicultural societies, media literacy should ensure the inclusion of a diversity of voices for example through participatory action research.
-Learners should be equipped with reflective tools in diverse teams; for this purpose, discussions are needed to establish for example 1) community-based parameters for safe encounters; 2) non-oppressive and inclusive language prompts; 3) privilege and gender equity checklists; 4) cross-cultural interviewing best practices (e.g. through making intercultural podcasts); 5) meaningful scripting and storyboarding videos with photos and videos from personal archives.
+To do justice to the complexities of our multicultural societies, media literacy should ensure the inclusion of a diversity of voices-for example, through participatory action research.
+Learners should be equipped with reflective tools in diverse teams; for this purpose, discussions are needed to establish, for example, (a) community-based parameters for safe encounters, (b) non-oppressive and inclusive language prompts, (c) privilege and gender equity checklists, (d) cross-cultural interviewing best practices (e.g., through making intercultural podcasts), and (e) meaningful scripting and storyboarding videos with photos and videos from personal archives.
 This is not easy.
 These are examples that will demand emotional investment and commitment, which are much needed to learn how to live with difference.
-To promote media justice, intercultural media literacy should acknowledge and provide practical means to transform how identities and power are shaped through the mediation of intersecting axes of difference including nationality, race, ethnicity, gender, sexuality, religion, ability and socioeconomic class.
-As our above overview of emerging projects shows, media literacy projects that engage with diversity commonly take single-axes approaches.
+To promote media justice, intercultural media literacy should acknowledge and provide practical means to transform how identities and power are shaped through the mediation of intersecting axes of difference, including nationality, race, ethnicity, gender, sexuality, religion, ability, and socioeconomic class.
+As the previous overview of emerging projects showed, media literacy projects that engage with diversity commonly take single-axes approaches.